Hermann-Bernhard Ramcke: Brittany

 Following the Allied D-Day landings on 6 June, 2nd Parachute Division was sent to the Brittany region of France, and took up defensive positions at Brest.
 Following Operation Cobra, the allied breakout from Normandy, Major-General Troy H. Middleton's U.S. VIII Corps hooked right from Normandy and attacked the Brittany region.
 The German forces in the region fell back on Brest, and Ramcke assumed command of the garrison, now known as Festung Brest.
 Commanding about 30,000 German troops during the Battle for Brest, Ramcke was ordered by Hitler to fight to the last man.
 He was determined to carry out this order, and justified doing so on the grounds that continuing the resistance at Brest would divert Allied forces away from Germany.
 Prior to the start of the battle Ramcke evacuated large numbers of French civilians from Brest.
 Ramcke deployed the paratroopers to strengthen positions held by poorly trained and equipped units, including the 343rd Infantry Division, who made up most of the garrison.
 He also ordered the destruction of all facilities in Brest which could be used by the Allied forces for any purpose.

 The Battle for Brest began on 21 August.
 After heavy fighting, US Army forces pierced Brest's defences by 13 September.
-On that day Middleton sent Ramcke a letter proposing that he surrender the garrison "with honour", but he rejected the overture.
-After learning of Ramcke's decision, Middleton instructed his men to "take the Germans apart".
+On that day Middleton sent Ramcke a letter proposing that he surrender the garrison "with honour".
+Ramcke rejected the overture.
+After learning of this decision, Middleton instructed his men to "take the Germans apart".
 Historian Derek R. Mallett has called Ramcke's actions during the Battle of Brest "fanatical".

 Most of the surviving German soldiers surrendered on 18 September, but Ramcke attempted to escape from the city.
 Ramcke led what the US Army official history described as "a group of diehards", which was forced to surrender on 19 September.
 When U.S. Brigadier General, Charles Canham, who was at the time the deputy commander of the 8th Infantry Division, arrived to accept the surrender of German troops in Brest, Ramcke asked the lower-ranking man (Canham) to show his credentials.
 Canham pointed to his nearby troops and said "These are my credentials."
 That phrase has since become the motto of the 8th Infantry Division.
 On the same day of the surrender he was awarded the Swords (99th Recipient) & Diamonds (20th recipient) to the Knight's Cross.

-According to the documents about Wilton Park Estate residents, he was caught in his bunker with a French woman, an Irish setter and Major General Hans von der Mosel, and brought to the Park just in two days since his capture.
-In order to make him cooperative MI19 drafted fake press release from newspaper about getting an award of Knight's Cross of the Iron Cross with diamonds from Hitler himself.
+According to the documents about Wilton Park Estate residents, he was caught in his bunker with a French woman, an Irish Setter and Major General Hans von der Mosel, and brought to the Park just in two days since his capture.
+In order to make him cooperative MI19 drafted fake press release from a newspaper about getting an award of Knight's Cross of the Iron Cross with diamonds from Hitler himself.